DavidNis/salary-calculator-for-Team3/README.md

 - **Calculate Pay**: Generate your salary calculations

 ### Control Room Workers
 For employees working in the control room:
-- Use the checkbox next to each day to indicate control room shifts
 - Click **Select All CR** to mark all days as control room shifts
 - Control room shifts have different pay rates